Scifabric/docs.pybossa.com/docs/api/project/project.md

 -   **available\_importers**: A list of available importers for the server.
-To use one of the items, you have to add to the endpoint the following argument: *?type=name* where name is the string that you will find in the list of importers in the format:
+To use one of the items, you have to add to the endpoint the following argument: *?type=name* where the name is the string that you will find in the list of importers in the format:
     *projects/tasks/name.html*.
 -   **template**: The Jinja2 template that could be rendered.
 -   **title**: The title for the view.